-Therefore, the Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities because small entities may be allowed to enter the zone on a case by case basis with authorization of the Captain of the Port.
+The Coast Guard certifies under 5 U.S.C.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities because small entities may transit around these zones and may be allowed to enter on a case-by-case basis with the authorization of the Captain of the Port.